UjjwalSaini07/NexGen-Quillix/README.md

 ```bash
     python -m venv venv
 ```
-This creates a new folder named venv/ in your project directory.
+This creates a new folder named venv/ in your project backend directory.
 -  Activate the Virtual Environment
 ```bash
   .\venv\Scripts\Activate.ps1